As we go

 I decided I wouldn’t look at myself.

-It would be a vane thing to do.
+It would be a vain thing to do.

 But now I wonder if I was scared of what I might see.